-This category may seem like a Weber-grill love fest, but there's a good reason for that: You simply can't beat Weber grills for performance, ease of use, safety and versatility.
-The Weber Genesis E-330 (Est. $800) is our top choice because it's universally praised by expert and consumer reviewers as the only gas grill you may ever need to buy.
+This category may seem like a Weber-grill love fest, but there's a good reason for that: According to reviews, you simply can't beat Weber grills for performance, ease of use, safety and versatility.
+The Weber Genesis E-330 (Est. $800) is our top choice because it's universally praised by experts and consumers as the only gas grill you may ever need to buy.
 It's a superior performer that many say will last forever.

 Users say the Genesis E-330 is nicely sized, with 637 square inches of total cooking space -- 507 inches of direct cooking area, plus 130 inches of secondary cooking area.
 It's highly durable, thanks to its porcelain-enameled steel shroud and enameled cast-iron cooking grates.
 Owners also appreciate some of the extra features, such as the built-in thermometer, an electronic ignition system, a side burner and a sear burner that can also be used as a primary burner.
 It can be powered by propane or natural gas, and users report very few flare-ups.